chrisvfritz/rails-javascript-integrations/README.md

 # Rails JavaScript Integration Strategies

+> NOTE: This is more up-to-date than the last commit date would indicate, as most of the interesting work is not on the `master` branch.

 ## Why this?

 Componentized views make UI development orders of magnitude simpler.
 Unfortunately, scaling UI development and integrating a modern JavaScript workflow into a new or existing Rails app can be tricky.